evhub/rabbit/README.md

 The third stage is top-level operator evaluation.
 This stage, and all following stages, don't (usually) vary based on the interpreter, since the functions that carry them out are located in the evaluator class (eval.evaluator) instead of in the interpreter class (cmd.mathbase).

-All different types of paretheses as well as conditionals are evaluated at this stage.
+All different types of parentheses as well as conditionals are evaluated at this stage.
 In order, the different operators evaluated are:
 ```
 "hello, world"  # Strings (after this step whitespace is eliminated)
 { x = 1 }       # Classes
 [1, 2, 3]       # Matrix rows
 (x+2)*2         # Parentheses
+x $ x = 1		# With clauses
 f(x); g(x)      # Conditionals
 f(x) @ x>=0     # Conditions
 ```